Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What are the smallest steps I can take to achieve my long-term goals?
+- What small steps can I take to achieve my long-term objectives?

 - What can I do to improve my performance in my current job and increase my visibility?

-The short-term plan must take into consideration a variety aspects like deadlines for tasks or team responsibilities.
+Short-term plans need to consider a variety of aspects like deadlines for tasks or team responsibilities.

 Plan an actionable one that includes:

-- Specific self-development tasks
+- Specific tasks for self-development

-- The books and publications that pertain to your field that offer greater information
+- Books and publications relevant to your business that provide greater information

 Implement Your Plan